nicholasz2510/Pixels4Nibbles/README.md

 ## Credits
 * [r/place](https://www.reddit.com/r/place/) for the inspiration and color palette
-* This project would not be possible were it not for open-source projects such as Python and TKinter
+* This project would not be possible were it not for open-source projects such as Python and Tkinter

-This project was created for the Skyline High School Technology Student Association's 2022 community service project.
+Pixels4Nibbles was created by [Nick Zhang](https://github.com/nicholasz2510) for the Skyline High School Technology Student Association's 2022 community service project.

 ### Licensed under the MIT License